Jbsco/local-llm-toolkit/README.md

 - Indexing for Context (IfC) within a locally hosted codebase using ChromaDB
 - Provide a user-specified number of relevant files as context with prompts
 - Output results in a parsable manner
-- (TBD) Provide scripts/tools to perform Low-Rank Adaptation (LoRA) fine-tuning of the indexed codebase on collected models
+- Provide scripts/tools to perform Low-Rank Adaptation (LoRA) fine-tuning of the indexed codebase on collected models
-- (TBD) Improve quality of results by applying IfC and LoRA simultaneously
+- Improve quality of results by applying IfC and LoRA simultaneously

 ## Features
 - **Indexing for Context (IFC)**: By running the Python indexing module, a ChromaDB index is produced which is queried by the model invoker script to pull relevant context for the prompt.